trochford/Laminar/README.md

 bring up VirtualBox with a Ubuntu image.
 Salt will be installed in that Ubuntu image and then Salt and Git will provision Docker in that image as well.
 Both Salt installations will be masterless minions.

+A "lite" version of Kubernetes can also be installed - Minikube.
+It requires the Kubernetes command line utility as well - Kubectl.
+Laminar boot.ps1 will ask if you want them installed.

 #### Download
 * Clone or download and extract project into c:\Laminar